bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 When using a module bundler you can optionally import only specific components groups, components and/or directives.

-### Component groups and Directives as Vue plugins
+### Component groups and directives as Vue plugins

 You can import component groups and directives as Vue plugins by importing the component group or directive directory:

 <!-- eslint-disable import/first, import/no-duplicates -->